George Muchai

-George Muchai (1955/6 – 7 February 2015) was a Kenyan politician and trade unionist.
+George Mūchai (1955/6 – 7 February 2015) was a Kenyan politician and trade unionist.
 He served as a member of the National Assembly for Kabete Constituency since the 2013 elections.
 He was a member of the Jubilee Alliance.

-In October 2011 Muchai survived an attempt on his life.
+In October 2011 Mūchai survived an attempt on his life.

-On 7 February 2015 Muchai was returning from a family dinner when his car was rammed in Nairobi.
-Several armed persons emerged from the other car and Muchai was shot and killed together with his two bodyguards and driver.
+On 7 February 2015 Mūchai was returning from a family dinner when his car was rammed in Nairobi.
+Several armed persons emerged from the other car and Mūchai was shot and killed together with his two bodyguards and driver.
 A briefcase and two pistols of the bodyguards were stolen.
-One suspect of the murder was arrested on 11 February.
+One suspect in the murder was arrested on 11 February.
 Seven suspects were put on trial in 2015.
 In January 2020 the trial was still ongoing.